circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Adding Project-Level Environment Variables

-To add keys or secret environment variables to your private project, use the Environment Variables page of the Build > Project > Settings in the CircleCI application.
+To add environment variables to your project, use the Environment Variables page of the Build > Project > Settings in the CircleCI application.
 The value of the variables are neither readable nor editable in the app after they are set.